The stellar velocity dispersion in nearby spirals: radial profiles and correlations: GALAXY SAMPLE AND DATA

-We also select a subsample of galaxies for which stellar surface density data are available and Hubble type can be uniformly sampled, there are 16 galaxies in this subsample.
-The sampling of Hubble types is as follows: there are 3 galaxies for each Hubble type from Sa to Sc and a single Sd galaxy.
-This subsample is crucial to compare the trends between \sigmaR and \sigmam across a wide range of galaxy morphologies.
-We obtain the stellar surface density maps from \citet[][]{san16}, who developed a pipeline to determine \Sigmas of CALIFA galaxies from the low resolution CALIFA Data Release 2 \citep[][]{san12,wal14,gar15} V500 observations.
+We also select a subsample of galaxies for which stellar surface density data are available.
+This subsample consists of 24 galaxies and is crucial to compare the trends between \sigmaR and the modeled velocity dispersion \sigmam across a wide range of galaxy morphologies. \citetalias{bol17} also use surface density maps to determine the exponential scale lengths of the galaxies which were used in this analysis.
+We obtain the stellar surface density \Sigmas maps from \citet[][]{san16}, who developed a pipeline called P{\sc{ipe}}3D to determine dust-corrected \Sigmas of CALIFA galaxies from the low resolution CALIFA Data Release 2 \citep[][]{san12,wal14,gar15} V500 observations using stellar population fitting.
+It should be noted that the stellar masses for the entire sample were taken from \mbox{\citetalias{bol17}}, these values are the summation of stellar surface density maps determined using P{\sc{ipe}}3D but they only publicly provide the stellar masses for these galaxies, hence still limiting our surface density subsample to 24 galaxies.

 The maps and data used in this analysis are derived from Voronoi 2D binned \citep[][]{cap03} data cubes.
 The galaxy sample covers a wide range of properties such as Hubble types ranging between Sa and Sd, stellar masses ranging between $9.84$ and $11.27$ $\rm{log(M_{\star}/M_{\odot})}$ and star formation rates between $0.7$ and $15.1$\,\msolyr\,.
 The global properties of the galaxy sample are shown in Table \ref{tab:sampinfo}.
-We use the galaxy properties, dispersion maps, stellar surface density maps, rotation curves and dispersion anisotropy values for our analysis.
+We use the galaxy properties, dispersion maps, stellar surface density maps, circular-speed curves and dispersion anisotropy values for our analysis.

-\section{Method}
+\section{METHOD}

 We derive the radial velocity dispersion \sigmaR maps from \sigmao maps using the thin-disc approach \citep[see, e.g.,][]{bin98}.
 Firstly, the line-of-sight velocity dispersion is expressed in terms of the radial \sigmaR, tangential \sigmap and vertical \sigmaz dispersion components by the general formula: